Metrorail (Miami-Dade County): Fares and services

 Starting July 28, 2012, Metrorail increased service along shared Green and Orange Line stations from Dadeland South to Earlington Heights.
 Along this stretch of shared track, trains arrive every 5 minutes during peak hours, every 7 minutes during mid-day hours, and every 15 minutes late nights and on weekends.
 At stations with only one service, trains arrive every 10 minutes during weekday rush hours, every 15 minutes at midday, and every 15–30 minutes after 6 p.m. until midnight with weekend service running every 30 minutes.
 On weekends, the Orange Line only runs between Earlington Heights and Miami International Airport, running every 15 minutes.
 Metrorail runs from 5 a.m. until midnight seven days a week.
 For a brief period from June 2003 to April 2004 there was 24-hour service supported by the transit tax; between midnight and 5 a.m. trains arrived every 60 minutes.

 A limited-stop bus route, Route 500 Midnight Owl, operates hourly between 12:30 a.m. and 5:30 a.m. trip between Dadeland South and Government Center Metrorail stations.
 This bus service replaces the 24-hour Metrorail service cancelled due to a lack of ridership.

 Construction on the first segment of the Orange Line, Metrorail's AirportLink began in May 2009; service to Miami International Airport began in the summer of 2012.

 On August 21, 2019, Miami-Dade Transit launched contactless payments acceptance on the Metrorail which enabled transit riders to use their smartphone devices (Apple Pay, Google Pay, Samsung Pay), as well as smart watches (Apple Pay, Google Pay, Samsung Pay, Fitbit Pay) to tap and go at all stations.
 Fare gates were updated instead of replaced to save money.
 Currently Miami-Dade Transit doesn't allow Express Transit Mode on iOS.
 The company behind the fare systems is Cubic Transportation Systems, a partner with MDT since the beginning of the Easy Card/Ticket implementation.

-MetroPath / The Underline

-Beneath the Metrorail guideway from Brickell to Dadeland South, along the former Florida East Coast Railway right-of-way, there is a nearly contiguous 10.5 mi bicycle and pedestrian trail known as the MetroPath (M-Path) which was built in 1984 along with the metro system.
-It is popular among cyclists, some of whom use it to commute to and from downtown, as well as runners.

-In 2014, plans were made to revamp the MetroPath as a linear park, taking after the popular High Line in New York City, by a group known as "Friends of the GreenLink.
-The University of Miami assisted in the procurement of the idea.
-Into 2015, the proposal gained momentum and rebranded itself as [Friends of] "The Underline".
-The full park will be completed in phases and will be fully complete in 2025.

 Stations

-Schematic of rapid transit and passenger rail service in the Miami metropolitan area in 2017.
-The Tri-Rail Downtown Miami Link is scheduled to be operational in late 2023.